Substantially reduce your stock's downside risk while preserving its unlimited upside potential

-A Stock Protection Fund (or Protection Fund) is a new single-stock risk management capability that’s affordable, tax-efficient, simple to use, easy to understand, and completely transparent.
-A Protection Fund empowers investors who are committed to continued ownership of some or all of their highly appreciated stock positions to inexpensively seek to preserve their gains on a long-term basis.
+A Stock Protection Trust is a new single-stock risk management capability that’s affordable, tax-efficient, simple to use, easy to understand, and completely transparent.
+A Protection Trust empowers investors who are committed to continued ownership of some or all of their highly appreciated stock positions to inexpensively seek to preserve their gains on a long-term basis.

-- Protection Funds are a completely new and “non-traditional” approach to concentrated stock risk management
+- Protection Trusts are a new approach to equity risk management

-- Protection Funds are based on the time-tested principles of both Modern Portfolio Theory (MPT) and Risk Pooling
+- Protection Trusts are based on the time-tested principles of both Modern Portfolio Theory (MPT) and Risk Pooling

 - MPT tells us that over time, there will be substantial dispersion in individual stock performance

 - Risk pooling enables cost-effective spreading of similar financial risk across participants in a self-funded plan designed to protect against equity losses